munificent/craftinginterpreters/book/optimization.md

 </aside>

-Quiet NaNs are generally supposed to be safer to use.
+Quiet NaNs are supposed to be safer to use.
 They don't represent useful numeric values, but they should at least not set your hand on fire if you touch them.

 Every double with all of its exponent bits set and its highest mantissa bit set is a quiet NaN.
 That leaves 52 bits unaccounted for.
 We'll avoid one of those so